-Born and raised in the Big Apple, he graduated St. Bernard’s School on the Upper East Side and Riverdale Country School in the Bronx.
-He then attended Amherst College, graduating magna cum laude with a degree in Political Science and Phi Beta Kappa distinction.
+Born and raised in New York City, Johnathan graduated from St. Bernard’s School on the Upper East Side and Riverdale Country School in the Bronx.
+He then attended Amherst College, graduating magna cum laude with a BA in Political Science and Phi Beta Kappa distinction.
 Within the major, he concentrated in institutions and the reproductions of inequalities and completed a senior thesis on rhetoric and domestic welfare policy.
 During the latter half of college, he became fascinated by theater and participated in four productions (three as the lead) as well as writing and performing in a solo capstone piece.
 After graduation, he jetted off to Taiwan on a Fulbright English Teaching fellowship where he worked with 2nd through 5th graders at two public schools.
-Finally back home, Johnathan is currently an education fellow at the Story Pirates, a theater dedicated to encourage young creative writers.
+Johnathan also teaches writing workshops at public and private elementary schools across New York City with the Story Pirates, a theater dedicated to encouraging young creative writers.

 Johnathan is a successful humor and satire writer, with multiple published articles in the New Yorker, McSweeney’s Internet Tendency, and other online publications.

 You might find Johnathan wandering around a bookstore buying everything in sight, hosting or performing in a comedy show, getting way too excited about Marvel movies.
 Johnathan Appel has spent his life trying to convince people that his first name isn’t misspelled, that his last name isn’t a fruit, and that he has no direct relationship with the hero of American folklore, Johnny Appleseed.